Helensvale

 Helena Mylne, 1869.
 Photographer unknown.
 Image courtesy of State Library of Queensland

-In 1847 George Pratten surveyed the area and on 11 July 1867 it became part of the large pastoral run known as Cumboomba (Coombabah) which was leased by William Duckett White.
+Surveyed by George Pratten in 1847, Helensvale was originally part of the large pastoral run known as Cumboomba (Coombabah), which was leased by William Duckett White on 11 July 1867.

 In the 1870s, Helensvale was described in glowing terms in the Brisbane Courier newspaper “Nothing could be more advantageous than the position of the Helensvale Estate with regard to the river; it comprises nearly a couple of thousand acres of freehold which form a peninsula about half-a-mile of fencing having proved sufficient enough to isolate it; whilst about a ten-mile river frontage is well taken advantage of.
 Following the banks of the river, 800 acres of fine scrub and forest land is found in unbroken continuity…” (The Brisbane Courier, 2 September 1876, page 7)